-- Click the tabs in the panel on the right to see data about the test:
+- Click the tabs to see data about the test:

-- The Commands tab shows you the script associated with each transition of the test.
+- The Commands tab shows you the script associated with each test transition.

-- The View Logs tab allows you to choose from a menu of log data captured for the test, including the default
+- The Logs tab lets you see the log data captured for the test and download the

 - The Metadata tab shows you the basic identity of the test, such as the Job ID, Name, and Build, which you may need to use if you are using this data in API calls or other testing.